Become a maths teacher

 Maths is critical to science, technology and engineering as well as being fundamental for most jobs.

 A good understanding of maths can help children develop life skills such as cooking, managing a budget and problem solving.
-It's also our government's goal for all young people to study maths to age 18.

 I enjoy showing my pupils that maths is essential in everyday life.
 Whether it is identifying patterns, interpreting data, managing finances, or understanding the spaces and structures around us, everything uses maths.